Draft Minutes 12 November 2025

 7) Planning applications/matters for the parish

-8/1 Cllr Ayre reported that numerous potholes have been filled.
-Work is scheduled near the ford in Bulby.
+8/1 Cllr Ayre reported that work was scheduled near the ford in Bulby but this has still not been done.

-8/2 Cllr Ayre will report the very poor state of the Osgodby road.
+8/2 Cllr Ayre reported the very poor state of the Osgodby Road but there are no plans to resurface.

-8/3 Cllr Ayre will follow up the report of the dangerous hole on the grass verge before the bridge in Hawthorpe where a cable is also exposed.
+8/3 Cllr Ayre has followed up the report of the dangerous hole on the grass verge before the bridge in Hawthorpe where a cable is also exposed but this has still not been rectified.

-8/8 Anglan Water have been contacted regarding issues around the sewage plant in Irnham and the pumping station in Bulby.
+8/7 Anglian Water have been contacted regarding issues around the sewage plant in Irnham and the pumping station in Bulby.
+It appears that some of the fencing in Irnham is the responsibility of Irnham Estate and will be replaced.

 8/10 Cllrs hope to find a suitable time for the annual clean up in Bulby.